FreddyMeijer/B4U/README.md

 ## b4u.code-snippets
 In Visual Studio Code you can create a snippet.
 If you type html for instance, VS Code will autocomplete the HTML file.
 This can also be done with a B4U snippet.
 This code provides an empty b4u file, but with header and footer records.

-## Python en Visual Studio Code installeren.docx (DUTCH)
-This guide is written for my co-workers who are not as technical as developers.
-This item is in Dutch and describes how to install Python and Visual Studio Code.

 ## ConvertB4UToCSV
 To run this script pandas should be installed.
 The user is asked to select a b4u file through a the file-explorer.
 With this variable, the variable *locationTarget* will be created.
 This two are the same, except for the extention (b4u will be changed to csv).